 The current standard Amazon Echo is an upgrade from the first version.
 Needless to say, it features numerous upgrades and at a lower price point.
 The new Amazon Echo is shorter and has improved sound quality courtesy of Dolby processing.
-It also sports the second generation far field technology.

-What is Google Home
+What is Google Home?

 Being Amazon Echo’s competitor, it’s safe to assume that it’s a similar product.
 But just so we are on the same page, here is a brief introduction of Google Home.
 Google is the leading tech company in the world.
 With every passing year, it continues to grow and break its own records.
-Over time, it has diversified and gotten into different industries.
-Each industry it gets into, it excels and enjoys great success.
-Google Home a Wi-Fi speaker is one of its latest ventures.

 The speaker itself features an interchangeable base with various finishes and colors to match consumer tastes.
 These finishes include fabric and metal.
 Underneath the ‘customizable shell’ is a speaker designed to playback songs and talk to you through Google Assistant (Google’s equivalent of Alexa).
 At the top of the speaker is a touch display featuring 4 LEDs.